awsdocs/amazon-rds-user-guide/doc_source/rds-custom.md

 + Manage your own licenses\.

   You bring your own Oracle Database licenses and manage licenses by yourself\.

-You can create an RDS Custom DB instance using Microsoft SQL Server\.
-In this case:
-+ You don't manage your own media\.
-+ You don't need to purchase SQL Server licenses separately\.
-AWS holds the license for the SQL Server database software\.

 ### Key benefits of RDS Custom<a name="custom-intro.solution.benefits"></a>